DocOddball/ansible-vagrant/README.md

 # Ansible-Vagrant

-These are my playbooks for provisioning Vagrant boxes with Ansible, these will be updated regularly because of my studies...
+These are my personal playbooks for provisioning Vagrant boxes with Ansible.

+I update these playbooks regularly, and include documentation within them for everyone to enjoy!